Skip to ContentGo to accessibility pageKeyboard shortcuts menu

 The fact that biology, as a science, has such a broad scope has to do with the tremendous diversity of life on earth.
 The source of this diversity is evolution, the process of gradual change in a population or species over time.
 Evolutionary biologists study the evolution of living things in everything from the microscopic world to ecosystems.

 A phylogenetic tree (Figure 1.17) can summarize the evolution of various life forms on Earth.
 It is a diagram showing the evolutionary relationships among biological species based on similarities and differences in genetic or physical traits or both.
 Nodes and branches comprise a phylogenetic tree.
 The internal nodes represent ancestors and are points in evolution when, based on scientific evidence, researchers believe an ancestor has diverged to form two new species.
-The length of each branch is proportional to the time elapsed since the split.
+In some phylogenetic trees, the length of each branch might be proportional to the time elapsed since the split.

 This phylogenetic tree shows that the three domains of life, bacteria, archaea and eukarya, all arose from a common ancestor.